Obedience school

-Costs of Obedience School
+Costs of obedience school

 The prices of obedience school can vary depending on location, age of the dog, and the amount of training a dog requires.
 For example, group or class training can cost anywhere from $40–$125 per class, while private training, which may take place in the owners' home or trainers places of business, may cost anywhere from $30–100 per class.
-Dogs usually require 6-8 sessions.
+Dogs usually require 6–8 sessions.
 Other forms of classes are available as well, such as doggy boarding school which can cost about $950–$2,500; this includes 2–4 weeks of board-and-train.
 The cost of training can vary depending on the age of the dog as well; training an adult dog will cost more than training a puppy.
 A trainer may also include small additional costs such as training treats or leash/collar.

-Other Forms of Dog Training
+Other forms of dog training

 Obedience schools are dedicated specifically to obedience training.
-There are other institutions, like major pet stores Petco and Petsmart that offer specific classes dedicated to obedience training.
+There are other institutions, like major pet stores Petco and PetSmart that offer specific classes dedicated to obedience training.
 Dog daycares and animal shelters also provide dog training classes for less money than obedience schools.
 Places may offer classes that vary in different skill level.
 The American Kennel Club offers a couple different training options for their members.
 These training options include puppy class, basic class, Canine Good Citizen program, and other training classes for companion events.